Walker Art Center

 More Info

-One of the most photographed museums in Minneapolis is the Minneapolis Sculpture Garden.
+One of the most photographed spots in Minneapolis is the Minneapolis Sculpture Garden.
 It is open year-round and located next to the Walker Art Center.

-The Minneapolis Sculpture garden brings in visitors from everywhere.
-They recently went through a major renovation and had a bunch of new installations.
+The Minneapolis Sculpture Garden brings in visitors from everywhere.
+It went through a major renovation and added a collection of new installations.
 It’s like walking through a whole new park.

 Before you go, make sure to find out “What happened to the trees?”
 It will help explain why the changes were so significant.